matheus-oliveira-andrade/ledger/k8s-manifests/README.md

 minikube addons enable ingress
 ```

-2 - Start the inikube tunnel in a new terminal
+2 - Start the minikube tunnel in a new terminal
 ```bash
 minikube tunnel
 ```